coffeebank/castlecore/docs/vote.md

 {:.pt-4}

 Please vote for Wyscraft to help support us and get an in-game reward!
-Warning: MinecraftPEServers does not issue a reward.
+MinecraftPEServers does not issue a reward.

 <div id="voteLinks" class="flex flex-wrap items-start content-start pt-4 pb-8">
 {% for vlink in page.voteLinks %}